 Why can’t we be like my friend’s families?”

-In the midst of the darkness, danger and fear in my home and heart, the strangest, most unexpected thing occurred!
+In the midst of the darkness, danger, and fear in my home and heart, the strangest, most unexpected thing occurred!

 A School Bus

 A school bus started coming to our home to pick Rhonda and I up for Sunday School!
-Not only that, the same bus came and picked us up on Wednesdays for Pioneer Girls, a fun group for girls at church.
+Not only that, but the same bus came and picked us up on Wednesdays for Pioneer Girls, a fun group for girls at church.
 Twice a week, the yellow bus brought us to a Holy Spirit-filled church where we learned about Jesus for the first time.

 During one of these groups, my teacher took me aside and shared how Jesus knows and loves ME.
 She asked if I’d like to know Jesus and invite Him into my heart to be with me always.
 I did not have to think long!
 I did not know much about Jesus.
 What I had heard so far sounded wonderful!